elusivecodes/FyreForge/README.md

 - `$column` is a string representing the column name.
 - `$options` is an array containing the column options.
+    - `name` is a string representing the new column name, and will default to the column name.
     - `type` is a string representing the column type, and will default to "*varchar*".
     - `length` is a number representing the column length, and will default to the type default.
     - `precision` is a number representing the column precision, and will default to the type default.
-    - `values` is an array containing the enum/set values, and will default to *null*.
     - `nullable` is a boolean indicating whether the column is nullable, and will default to *false*.
-    - `unsigned` is a boolean indicating whether the column is unsigned, and will default to *false*.
     - `default` is a string representing the column default value, and will default to *null* (no default).
-    - `charset` is a string representing the column character set, and will default to the connection character set.
-    - `collation` is a string representing the column collation, and will default to the connection collation.
-    - `extra` is a string representing the column extra definition, and will default to "".
-    - `comment` is a string representing the column comment, and will default to "".
-    - `after` is a string representing the column to add this column after, and will default to *null*.
-    - `first` is a boolean indicating whether to add this column first in the table, and will default to *false*.
+    - `autoIncrement` is a boolean indicating whether the column is an an auto incrementing column, and will default to *false*.

 ```php
 $tableForge->addColumn($column, $options);
 ```

+Additional column options may be available depending on the connection handler.

 **Add Foreign Key**